smgarner229/smgarner229/README.md

 # Scott Garner
 Heyo!
-I'm Scott and currently a graduate student in theoretical chemistry at UC Berkeley.
+I'm Scott and currently a PostDoc in theoretical chemistry at Princeton.
+I completed my PhD at UC Berkeley and my undergrad at Ohio State.

 ## My Background
 I'm formally trained as a chemist, but I'm frequently following interests as they ebb and flow.
 Common themes are Quantum Chemistry, The History of Computing, and Design of all forms.